 1. Congenital nevi

 These are moles seen on a baby’s body when they are born or during the first year of life.
+They are not inherited but occur by chance.
 They could be classified as small, medium, or large, depending on their size (2).
 Congenital nevi could vary in their color from light brown to black.

 Small and medium congenital moles are more common.
 Large congenital melanocytic nevus (LCMN) is a rare type of congenital mole.
 It is seen in about 1 in 20,000 newborn babies across the world.
-They have an area larger than 20cm2 or about eight inches wide in diameter.
-Giant congenital nevi are the ones that cover an area of 40cm2 (4).
+They may grow to have an area larger than 20 sq.cm or about eight inches wide in diameter.
+Giant congenital nevi can grow large enough to cover an area of 40 sq.cm (4).

 2. Dysplastic nevi

-They are also known as atypical moles and are usually the size of few millimeters.
+They are also known as atypical moles and are usually the size of a few millimeters.
 They have a characteristic irregular shape since they do not have sharp or defined borders.
 The center of these moles could be darker than the borders.
 They are mostly flat with no raised texture and are brown in color.
+They also have an atypical growth pattern when examined under a microscope, increasing the risk of progressing to cancer.
+Thus, they have to be monitored or removed, depending on their severity.

 Dysplastic nevi are usually genetically inherited and may occur in babies with a family history of it.
 An infant could have a few to hundreds of these moles on their body.